swindon-rs/swindon/docs/config/main.rst

    repeating after some short timeout makes sense (chances that some connection freed some resources).

+.. opt:: first-byte-timeout

+   (default ``5s``) Timeout receiving very first byte over connection

+.. opt:: keep-alive-timeout

+   (default ``90s``) Timeout of idle connection (when no request has been sent yet)

+.. opt:: headers-timeout

+   (default ``10s``) Timeout of receiving whole request headers

+   This timeout starts when first byte of headers is received

+.. opt:: input-body-byte-timeout

+   (default ``15s``) Maximum delay between any two bytes of input request received

+.. opt:: input-body-whole-timeout

+   (default ``1 hour``) Timeout of whole request body received

+.. opt:: output-body-byte-timeout

+   (default ``15s``)

+.. opt:: output-body-whole-timeout

+   (default ``1 hour``) Timeout for the whole response body to be send to the client

+   This timeout is taken literally for any response, so it must be as large as needed for slowest client fetching slowest file.
+I.e. it might be as big as a hour or day for some applications, but consider short timeouts if you don't serve large files to prevent DoS attacks.

 .. opt:: debug-routing

    Enable ``X-Swindon-*`` headers in responses to debug routes chosen for